GeorgeGray97/level5-portfolio/submission_point_4.md

 ---

-## The brief - User testing conclusions
+## The brief - Usability test session conclusions

-Using the template provided list the key issues identified by the test session (both positive and negative).
+Using the template provided list the key issues identified by this test session (both positive and negative).

 List any remedial actions required.